spotys/hproof-take-home/README.md

 > ./rotate-secret.sh
 ```

-This terraform target rotates the key once a day therefore consecutive runs of this target do not necessarily rotate the key.
+This terraform target rotates the key every 4 hours therefore consecutive runs of this target do not necessarily rotate the key.

 ## Automation with a GitHub Workflows